Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-04.md

 <br>

-Copy the Server Visibility agent zip file using the steps below:
+Copy the Database Visibility agent zip file using the steps below:

 1. Navigate to the directory where you downloaded the file
 2. Right click on the file and select "Copy"